 An emerging recession and depressed housing market had placed significant pressure on costs and profitability for a leading architectural lighting group.

-Efficio created a new global sourcing organisation and transformed disjointed practices across the Group into a common sourcing strategy.
-The programme delivered significant savings - and laid a sustainable platform for ongoing improvements.
+Efficio created a new global sourcing organization and transformed disjointed practices across the Group into a common sourcing strategy.
+The program delivered significant savings - and laid a sustainable platform for ongoing improvements.

 Our client, a leading architectural lighting group with a number of business units, operates in several countries around the globe.
 The group is the result of a merger between different operating companies, and has subsidiaries in several countries.
 Its main industrial operations are concentrated in Europe and China.

 With a recession and depressed housing market putting group profitability at risk, Efficio was asked to design and implement a strategic cost reduction program.
 The goal was to generate savings of 7-14% per year - and to create the infrastructure to ensure those savings were sustainable over time.